-Alder Stream Wilderness Preserve, created from many parcels protected over the past decade, stretches out over nearly 7,000 acres of remote wetlands and forest in central Maine.
+Alder Stream Wilderness Preserve, created from many parcels protected over the past decade, stretches out over 7,000 acres of remote wetlands and forest in central Maine.

 The Alder Stream Wilderness Preserve project area contains one of the largest, most varied, and intact freshwater wetland systems in Maine.

 Threats of fragmentation and loss of public access are high, and the wilderness recovery potential of the region is extraordinary.
 This landscape is fertile ground for creative conservation action by the Northeast Wilderness Trust and our partners.

 Alder Stream Wilderness Preserve is open to quiet, on-foot recreation like hiking, birdwatching, paddling, nature study, and hunting and fishing by permission.
 If you are interested in hunting or fishing permission for Alder Stream Wilderness Preserve, please visit our Hunting Program page.
 Contact shelby [at] newildernesstrust.org with any additional questions.